enny223/supply-chain-policy-lab/README.md

 # Supply Chain Policy Lab

-A causal inference and simulation framework for evaluating inventory policy changes in retail supply chains — built on real Walmart sales data from the M5 Forecasting Competition.
+A causal inference and simulation framework for evaluating inventory policy changes in retail supply chains, built on real Walmart sales data from the M5 Forecasting Competition.

 ---